leoduan0/Notes/Psychology/Abnormal Psychology/Major_Depressive_Disorder.md

 - Deliberate attempts to decrease serotonin in non-depressed patients to induce depressive symptoms have not always worked.
 - Not all people with depression are successfully treated by SSRIs.
 - Not all symptoms of depression can be explained by low serotonin levels (_e.g._ poor decision making, memory distortions)

+## Beck's Cognitive Theory

+### The Cognitive Triad

+Beck argues that depression is rooted in a patient's "automatic thoughts" - that is, personalized thoughts that are triggered by particular stimuli that leads to emotional responses.
+The cognitive triad is three types of automatic thoughts.

+- Negative views of the world
+- Negative views of one self
+- Negative view of the future

+#### Negative schema

+Beck argues that negative schema can develop because of family problems, social rejection by peers, poor school experiences, or by having depressed members of the family or close social circle.

+- Ineptness schema
+- Self-blame schema
+- Negative self-evaluation schema

+#### Errors in Logic

+- Selective abstraction: drawing conclusions about one self from a single incident.
+- Magnification: slippery slope.
+- Minimization: can't take compliments (thinks that all praise is flattery\_.
+- Overgeneralization
+- Personalization
+- Arbitrary inferences: Make conclusions without conclusive evidence (while focusing on the most negative evidence).

+## Nolen-Hoeksema's Theory of Depression

+Studied the connection between rumination and depression.

+Rumination is focusing attention on distressing symptoms or thoughts.

+Men were more likely to distract themselves when they feel depressed.
+Women were more likely to ruminate.